Pre-furbished Inventory

 This radio is one of my favorite depression-era relics I've found.
 The styling is classic mid-Depression era with its tombstone-inspired silhouette, though in a more compact tabletop format.
 The cabinet showcases quintessential Art Deco design elements with its rounded shoulders, vertical speaker grille bars, and that beautiful circular dial face with its golden-yellow background and classic black numbering.

 It has upcycling potential for an enclosure for smaller animals like a hamster, gerbil or lizard.
+Heavy rehab needed, could be stained dark or better to be painted.
 The measurements are 19 in.
 W, 20 in.
 D and 24 in.
 H. Reference #030 when you fill out the custom order form.

 #031 AVAILABLE FOR CUSTOM ORDER